Contact usat any time if you need further help or advice

 The USS company has been aggressively buying other auctions for a number of years, and now controls more than 50% of all the auction sales in Japan by volume.

-TAA (Toyota Auto Auctions) and some of the smaller non-USS branded auctions tend to be cheaper than the USS auctions, and we often see cars moved from TAA to USS by dealers making a quick profit.
+TAA (Toyota Auto Auctions) and some of the smaller non-USS branded auctions tend to be cheaper than the USS auctions, and we often see cars moved from TAA (and other small auctions) to USS by dealers trying to make a quick profit.

 We use JCHC to provide past auction data to our clients as part of our pre-auction checks – knowing the previous condition and sale price gives our clients an advantage over other buyers.
 It also allows us to target cars that are first time up for auction, which will usually be lower priced.